huang-feiyu/golabs/doc/lab1.md

     * Ask for task to execute

 General schedule of an MR:
-1. Worker asks coordinator for tasks: call `GetTask` to get a task from coordinator
+1. Worker asks coordinator for task: call `GetTask` to get a task from coordinator
 2. Coordinator assigns task according to current phase, only until all Map tasks are done, coordinator will issue Reduce tasks